MbabaziOwen/software-construction-mobile-app/README.md

 - Artists and content creators who upload and analyze content
 - Podcast listeners

-Supporting diverse user groups increases system complexity and requires careful architectural design.
+However, supporting diverse user groups increases system complexity and requires careful architectural design.

 ## 2. Core Features of Spotify (5–7)

 The following are seven key features of Spotify that clearly expose its underlying software architecture:

-1. User Authentication (login and registration) and User Profiles
+1. User Authentication such as login and registration, and User Profiles
 2. Music Streaming (Play, Pause, Seek)
 3. Music Search and Discovery
 4. Managing Playlists (Create, Edit, Share)